BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 4\.
 Now we’re connected to the Ethereum network,with a brand new wallet with 0 ETH.

 5\.
-Let’s now connect MetaMask to TomoChain (testnet).
+Let’s now connect MetaMask to Viction (testnet).
 Click the menu with the “Main Ethereum Network” and select **Custom RPC**.
-Use the[ Networks data from TomoChain](../developer-guide/working-with-tomochain/tomochain-testnet.md) (testnet) and click **Save**.
+Use the[ Networks data from Viction](../developer-guide/working-with-Viction/Viction-testnet.md) (testnet) and click **Save**.

 ![](<../.gitbook/assets/image (52).png>)

 6\.
-The network name at the top will switch to say “TomoChain testnet”.
-Now that we are on TomoChain network we can import TomoChain wallets.
+The network name at the top will switch to say “Viction testnet”.
+Now that we are on Viction network we can import Viction wallets.

-We could use the TOMO wallet we created previously, but better **let’s create a new TOMO wallet** and add a few TOMO tokens — _you know how to do it_.
+We could use the VIC wallet we created previously, but better **let’s create a new VIC wallet** and add a few VIC tokens — _you know how to do it_.

 7\.
-Once you have created your new TOMO wallet, **copy the private key**.
+Once you have created your new VIC wallet, **copy the private key**.
 Back to MetaMask, click on the top-right circle and select **Import Account.** Paste the private key and _voilà_!
-Your TOMO wallet is loaded in MetaMask.
+Your VIC wallet is loaded in MetaMask.

 ![](<../.gitbook/assets/image (36).png>)